 The 16th-century farmhouse and stables, arranged around a neat yard, have been kitted out with ground-source underfloor heating and natural slate floors.
 Bedrooms are in the stables: all are a good size, newly carpeted, spotless with good lighting.
-Find the chic summerhouse by the lake, replete with wood-burning stove and comfy chairs.
+Find the chic summerhouse by the lake, replete with comfy chairs, fridge, sink and honesty bar.
 Lynda and Charles give you a great local breakfast in the beamed dining room with views through the kitchen to their much loved garden.
 Originally four acres of boggy wilderness it now thrives.
 There’s a pond stocked with rudd, visited by mallards and moorhens, and packed with flag irises and lilies.
 Then a series of steps and terraces (all built by clever Charles), bubbling fountains, timber decks, a waterfall, and a greenhouse.
 Lynda is the plantswoman and she goes for big plants!
 Gunnera, bamboo, echiums and a banana plant all zoom heavenward while yuccas, phormiums and agapanthus add to the exotic feel.
 In a perennial bed there are more traditional plants like roses and stocks.
 So peaceful, so much wildlife; pick a bench and delight in it all.
 Sometimes you can hear the sea.